Executive Committee of Standing Committee

 The Honorary Treasurer

-The Executive Committee may co-opt one consultant with finance qualifications who shall not be a member of the Executive Committee and shall not have the right to vote.
+The Executive Committee may co-opt one consultant with finance qualifications who shall not be an Executive Committee member and shall not have the right to vote.

-The Finance and Operations Manager shall attend meetings of the Executive Committee.
+The Finance and Operations Manager attends Executive Committee meetings.

 The Rt Rev’d Garry Weatherill